zairahira/Git-Cheat-Sheet/README.md

 # Working on changes from local machine to remote repository

-In your current directory, initailize the git repository using `git init`.
+In your current directory, initialize the git repository using `git init`.

-To the push changes, create a repo in GitHub.
+To push the changes, create a repo in GitHub.
 - Link the remote repo: `git remote add origin <ssh-link-to-remote-repo>`.
 - Verify of the branch has been added: `git remote -v`.
 - Push the files and changes: `git push origin main`.